Inner Speech is the Future of Thought-to-Text BCI

 Unsymbolized thinking refers to "the experience of an explicit, differentiated thought that does not include the experience of words, images, or any other symbols."
 These thoughts are directly present in consciousness without accompanying words or images, yet are fully articulate and meaningful.
 People can readily verbalize them afterward, but do not experience them verbally in the moment.
 This phenomenon challenges the assumption that all thinking must involve words or images.

 Visual-spatial thinking represents another major mode.
 Research suggests approximately 30% of people strongly use visual/spatial thinking, 45% use both visual and verbal modes, and 25% think predominantly in words.
 Brain imaging studies show that visual thinkers have greater activation in primary visual cortex during spontaneous thinking, while verbal thinkers show more frontal language area activation.
-Functional distinctions emerge: visual thinking excels at spatial reasoning, pattern recognition, and holistic processing, while verbal thinking excels at sequential reasoning, analytical tasks, and explicit rule-following.
+Functional distinctions emerge between the two modes, wherein visual thinking excels at spatial reasoning, pattern recognition, and holistic processing, while verbal thinking excels at sequential reasoning, analytical tasks, and explicit rule-following.

 Development follows Vygotskian progression but with substantial individual variation

 Research from 2020-2025 has largely confirmed Vygotsky's developmental sequence while revealing important nuances.
-Private speech - the audible self-directed talk children use during activities - typically emerges around ages 2-3 and peaks between ages 4-7, with incidence rates highest around age 5.
-During this peak period, children use private speech for self-regulation, planning, and task guidance.
-Frequency increases when children face cognitive challenges.
+Private speech, which is the audible self-directed talk children use during activities, typically emerges around ages 2-3 and peaks between ages 4-7, with incidence rates highest around age 5.
+During this peak period, children use private speech for self-regulation, planning, and task guidance and frequency increases when children face cognitive challenges.

 Internalization transforms speech into thought